Gkcloud5/Better-future/001-Communication/Improvement/11 to 20 words/011-for word.md

 ### Explanation about it:

-* It is used to indicate a connection
+* It is used to indicate a connection between elements within a sentence.
+* Some common uses:
+	*
 ### 3 Examples: